 Inspired by the virtuosic pied butcherbird, Hollis Taylor wrote a suite of solo recorder works for me in 2015.
-She’s now writing a concerto for recorders, field recordings, and chamber orchestra (strings, single winds and brass, percussion), for performances in Adelaide and London 2017.
+In October 2017, with conductor Paul Kildea, sound designer Jim Atkins and the Adelaide Symphony Orchestra, we premiered her concerto Absolute Bird, for recorder, field recordings, and chamber orchestra (strings, single winds and brass, percussion).

 Hollis is a violinist/composer.
 She had an epiphany in 2001 at a remote WA sheep station.
 Wandering about, she heard a leisurely, rich-toned phrase from a jazz flutist in a tree.
 An explosion of sound in another tree answered—a long, bold rattle descended sharply and swiftly, and a duet ensued—no, a trio.
 Twenty otherworldly seconds passed.
 She notated several phrases, but her aspiration was to know more precisely what these birds were up to.
 She came to devote herself to the songs of the heretofore unstudied pied butcherbird.
 In the outback, solo butcherbird songs may last for up to seven hours, especially on moonlit nights.
 They all differ one from another and transform annually.

 Her current compositions focus entirely on this songbird, whom she records four months per year in the outback, along with ambient sounds from other creatures.
 Their success in creating a musical culture with significant commonalities with human music has provoked her to reconsider an old question: Is birdsong music?
 Her book on them is due out in June, accompanied by the concurrent release of a double CD of her avian-based compositions.